mayurpatil77/KidScript/README.md

 ---

 **Note for Grown-Ups:** KidScript is designed to introduce kids to the fun world of coding.
-Feel free to explore the code samples, projects, and resources here to support your child's learning journey.